 What’s a content marketing video?
 Just like any other content marketing, it’s that helpful stuff that gives your audience value in exchange for their attention, but in the ultra-compelling format of video.

 Your audience doesn’t search for, share or subscribe to ads.
 But they do those things for useful videos every day.
 So content marketing videos drive results in search, social and email marketing.
+They may not impact the rankings of the page, but they definitely increase engagement.
+Here are the results of some of our work adding videos to articles.

 If you host them on YouTube, they may get discovered when people search either YouTube or Google.
 But don’t expect rankings unless…